Phenotypes of vascular flow networks: Potential flow in vascular networks

 Here, we describe a general framework capable of describing potential-driven flow of some quantity through a network that dynamically adapts its conductivities.
-Each node is taken to represent a unit of some subdivision of the underlying tissue, a basin that is fed by that node, with edges representing the flow between them either through vessels or via a facilitated diffusion process (see Fig.~\ref{fig:figure1} C).
+Each node is taken to represent a unit of some subdivision of the underlying tissue, a basin that is fed by that node, with edges representing the flow between these basins either through vessels or via a facilitated diffusion process.

 The current $F_e$ through each edge $e$ connecting adjacent units $i$ and $j$ is given by $F_e = K_e (p_j - p_i)/L_e$, where $K_e$ is the dynamically adaptive conductivity, $L_e$ is the length of the edge, and $p_i$ is the potential (e.g., blood pressure or morphogen concentration) at unit $i$.
 In plants, proteins embedded in the plasma membrane are responsible for transporting auxin~\cite{Blakeslee2005,Kramer2006} with facilitated diffusion constants $K_e$.
 In animals, blood flow through vessels can be approximated by Poiseuille's law $K_e = k R_e^4$ with a constant $k$ and effective vessel radius $R_e$~\cite{Hacking1996,Hu2012}.